What Causes Emotional Overwhelm?

 You don’t have to leave it until it gets to this point!

-The longer you bottle up your feelings and continue to shut down your emotions, the more the pressure builds up inside you.
+The longer you bottle up your negative feelings and continue to shut down your negative emotions, the more the pressure builds up inside you.
 Eventually, you will feel stressed because your body cannot cope with taking on another emotion and pushing it down, since there is no more space.
 This emotional energy will affect your health, relationships, energy levels, self-esteem and literally your entire life in ways you probably are not even aware of.

 Dismissing your emotional needs

-Minimizing your childhood wound
+Minimizing your childhood wounds

 Belittling the importance of your emotions